Short Biography

 Course Highlights

 As a postdoctoral associate at the MIT Media Lab, I co-instructed two graduate-level courses on computational photography.
 As a graduate student at Brown University, I served as head teaching assistant for two semester-long courses at both the undergraduate and graduate levels on linear systems and 3D photography.
-I have also actively sought additional teaching opportunities, presenting seven courses at the ACM SIGGRAPH and SIGGRAPH Asia conferences over the last three years on do-it-yourself 3D scanners and displays.
+I have also actively sought additional teaching opportunities, presenting eight courses at the ACM SIGGRAPH and SIGGRAPH Asia conferences on do-it-yourself 3D scanners and displays.

 For additional details, see the courses/projects page.